useflyyer/next-rosetta/README.md

 ### Install

-First step is downloading this dependency.
+First step: downloading this dependency.

 ```sh
 # with npm